 HOW TO HANDLE A STURGEON PROPERLY

-When sturgeon fishing, be sure you don’t grab the gills!
+When sturgeon fishing Rainy River, be sure that you don’t grab the gills!
 There are two ways to handle sturgeon: buy a big enough net, or “tail” them.
 The gill area is not a place they should be handled.
 You’ll notice this as soon as you pull one up!

 We “tailed” all of our fish.
 Simply put, we controlled them by grabbing their tail.
 Then the other person would grab them by the belly to set them (gently) in the boat.
 Most of the time the bigger fish were exhausted from the fight, making it a relatively easy process.